 You could say that downloading is like an addiction.
 Once you start, there could be no stopping, that’s unless you’ve got bandwidth restrictions in place or something like that.
 DownThemAll is one such tool that’s lightweight and allows you to grab content straight from your browser.
-Now, dTa as abbreviated by the company, isn’t a standalone software.
+Now, dTa, as abbreviated by the company, isn’t standalone software.
 Instead, it’s a Mozilla Firefox add-on that integrates with the browser in question.
-Its simplicity in design and use makes it a viable selection for amongst programs like JDownloader lineup.
+Its simplicity in design and use makes it a viable selection for software like JDownloader lineup.
 Here, you’ll be able to pause and resume transfers as well as download all files from a page and do much more.

 6. Tucan Manager:

 If you’re not a Windows PC user and you’re looking for a download manager that will work on other popular platforms, then Tucan is a viable pick for you.
-The software currently supports operating systems such Mac OS X as well as Ubuntu, Debian, Fedora and various other Linux distros.
+The software currently supports operating systems such as Mac OS X as well as Ubuntu, Debian, Fedora, and various other Linux distros.
 The main highlights of this tool are that it has an intuitive interface and can grab files from popular sharing websites.

-Unlike most other download managers out there and on today’s compilation which are resource hungry, pyLoad is aimed towards low-end systems that don’t have much hardware backing.
+Unlike most other download managers out there and on today’s compilation which is resource hungry, pyLoad is aimed towards low-end systems that don’t have much hardware backing.
 Being written in python, the requirements here are relatively low and that makes it a decent choice for acquiring files online.
 Here, you’ll be able to download content from various sharing websites such as Rapidshare, Hotfile, Filesonic, 4shared and many others, as a premium or free user.
 Additionally, the developer has thrown in remote accessibility allowing you to control the app from a web interface, a GUI or an Android device.

 As we draw to the end of our viable JDownloader alternatives list, we’re going to leave you with one more tool which isn’t really a substitute to the software in question, but the next iteration in the series.
 Dubbed JD2, you can freely give it a try by acquiring it from the developer’s website.
 Do note that the application is currently in the beta stage and you will encounter bugs.
 One last thing – don’t forget to share your favorites with us and feedback on which according to you are the best on today’s compilation.
 Complete lists of supported file sharing websites for each tool can be found on the respective product pages.